 - You will need to take the TOEFL exam and score a minimum of 45 to be accepted into our program.

-- While you are here, you will be required to take ESOL 323, English for Speakers of Other Languages, during the school day.
-The cost of this class ($1920 per semester) will be added to your tuition bill.
+- While you are here, you will be required to take private ESOL 323, English for Speakers of Other Languages.
+These classes will need to be arranged for by the family independently of the school.
 A score of 94 or higher will exempt you from this course.

 - You and your parents will conduct a SKYPE interview with our International Student Coordinator, Admissions Director, High School Faculty Chair, or one other faculty member.

-- In addition to our standard tuition and fees of $18,150 for the 2013-2014 School Year, our housing fees of $1,000 per month, ESOL fees (if needed) of $1920 per semester, you will be responsible for your own spending money, athletic participation fees, visa fees, and travel expenses to and from Boulder, Colorado.
+- In addition to our standard tuition and fees of $23,050 for the 2019-2020 school year*, our housing fees of $1,000 per month, you will be responsible for ESOL classes (if needed), your own spending money, athletic participation fees, visa fees, as well as travel expenses to and from Boulder, Colorado.

 - Acceptance to the program will not be granted until housing has been secured.